National Board Certification Generalist: Early Childhood Exam

 It is important to arrive at least 30 minutes early for your scheduled exam to allow for proper sign in time.
-If you show up late, you will not be allowed to test and will have reschedule for a $175 fee.
+If you show up late, you will not be allowed to test and will have to reschedule for a $175 fee.

 This is a computer administered exam.
 Therefore, there is no need to bring any personal items with you to the testing site except for a current and valid government issued ID.
-This ID must include your name, signature and a photo. all other belongings will not be allowed in the testing area, including calculators, study materials, and electronic devices.
+This ID must include your name, signature and a photo.
+All other belongings will not be allowed in the testing area, including calculators, study materials, and electronic devices.

 What is Covered?

 The Early Childhood Exam is made up of 45 multiple choice questions and three constructed response exercises.

 For the multiple-choice questions, you will be expected to answer based on the following standards and their content: